 The Section is a member of the nationwide Pediatric Rheumatology Collaborative Study Group, which enrolls selected children from the United States with various pediatric rheumatic disorders in trials of newer medications, long term pharmacologic surveillance, and population studies.
 The Section actively participates in several research protocols designed to advance progress in the field of pediatric rheumatology.

-Through the section's participation in a statewide Children's Arthritis Network, one of our pediatric rheumatologists also sees patients at a site in Bethlehem, Pennsylvania.
+Through the section's participation in a Children's Arthritis Network, our pediatric rheumatologists also sees patients in Abington, Bethlehem and Bucks County, Pennsylvania and Washington Township, New Jersey.
 The section also provides clinical services at the Shriner's Hospital for Children in Philadelphia.

 For more information or to schedule an appointment, please call (215) 427-5051.